Lekensteyn/wireshark-ansible/README.md

     sudo su - gerrit
     ssh admin@localhost -p29418 "gerrit set-members 'Core Developers' -a Lekensteyn"

+When installing gerrit after the master, remove a cached key to ensure that the buildbot user in gerrit is updated:

+    rm buildbot-pubkeys/master.pub

 ## TODO
  - Add macOS and Windows workers.
  - Use https for git URL (should also consider reverse proxy).